Distribution in numbers

 Kennedy distribution in Lancashire 1881 by Poor Law Union.

 Two points stand out requiring further work.
 One is that we need a parish level mapping display, however Archer Software's database does not have the parish outlines required to do floodfilled maps of Scottish parishes.
-The alternative, much less desirable, is to use another mapping style and display the parish centre - often a small off-centre and irrelevant location. (eg Fortingall village is nowhere near the centre of its parish and had no Kennedys of note).
+The less desirable alternative is to use another mapping style and display the parish centre - which in the western Highlands may be a small off-centre location (eg Fortingall village is nowhere near the centre of its parish and had no Kennedys of note).
+Howard Mathieson's map at the top of the page goes a long way to correcting these mapping deficits.

 The second issue we need to deal with is the need to separate out the Irish and their descendants, without losing site of the complexities of the various migrations back and forth that render the tag 'Irish' of questionable meaning.
 For example a trip through the records of Maybole, a town which the Scottish Kennedys played a pivotal role in, shows Irish born weavers with the name Kennedy - but they may turn out to be Scottish Kennedys coming back home after going to Ulster in the plantation era.